Apple Podcasts | Google Podcasts

 - For practice test materials, the content is always straightforward.

-- Get support from other people who are also going through it since they can provide you academic, emotional, and social support.
+- Start an MCAT study group to get support from other people who are also going through this.
+They can provide you academic, emotional, and social support.

 - Run the study group like you’re the teacher.

 - Give each other homework, and cross-teach each other to help see how other people think.
 This gives you cognitive flexibility.